 WESTERN SOUTH DAKOTA is home to incredible sights like the Badlands and the Needles of the Black Hills, but nothing “sticks out” quite like Mount Rushmore National Memorial.
-This giant monument is celebrating its 75th anniversary in 2016; in honor of this milestone, here are 75 facts about the sculpture that has captured the imaginations of so many.
+This giant monument is celebrating its 75th anniversary in 2016; in honor of this milestone, here are 75 Mount Rushmore facts, a sculpture that has captured the imaginations of so many.

 1. The idea of creating a sculpture in the Black Hills was dreamed up in 1923 by South Dakota historian Doane Robinson.
 He wanted to find a way to attract tourists to the state.